CLOUDS-Interactive-Documentary/EmptyVisualSystem/README.md

 The Presets GUI now has a button with the name you just entered, and you can click to bring those settings back.
 Feel free to change anythign after you've created a preset, since you'll always be modifying the Working/ preset.

-Make sure to check your presets into GitHub so we can use them in Clouds
+Make sure to check your presets so everyone can check it out!

 ### Hot-Keys